Pauly Fuemana: OMC

-How Bizarre is still played worldwide 25 years after its release.
+"How Bizarre" is still played worldwide more than 27 years after its release.
 More than a million copies of the How Bizarre album were sold.
 It is one of the most successful songs recorded in New Zealand.
 OMC was voted #34 on the APRA Top 100 New Zealand Songs of All Time.

-Death
+Death and legacy

-Fuemana died following a protracted battle with chronic inflammatory demyelinating polyneuropathy, ultimately succumbing to respiratory failure at North Shore Hospital, North Shore City, on 31 January 2010.
-His death occurred eight days before his 41st birthday.
-He had been in declining health for several years.
-For a few months prior to his death he had been suffering from a neurological condition and also developed pneumonia.
+Fuemana died at North Shore Hospital on 31 January 2010, aged 40, of respiratory failure following a protracted battle with chronic inflammatory demyelinating polyneuropathy.
+His health had been declining for several years, and he developed pneumonia a few months before his death.

-He is survived by his wife, Kirstine Fuemana, a New Zealand woman whom he'd met in 1993 and married in 2002, and his six children.
+He is survived by his wife, Kirstine Fuemana, a New Zealander whom he had met in 1993 and married in 2002, and his six children.

 Fuemana's funeral was held on 5 February 2010, at the Pacific Island Presbyterian Church in Newton, New Zealand.
-The 200 attendees included rappers Dei Hamo, Ermehn and Darryl Thompson (also known as DLT), Alan Jansson, Simon Grigg, Nathan Haines and the mayor of Auckland Super city, Len Brown.
+The 200 attendees included rappers Dei Hamo, Ermehn and Darryl Thompson (also known as DLT), Alan Jansson, Simon Grigg, Nathan Haines and the mayor of Auckland, Len Brown.